Misconduct in Science

 Less significant instances of deception and intentional misrepresentation (i.e. those that do not call into question the validity of the research) also are totally unacceptable at the Woods Hole Oceanographic Institution.
 Complaints about such actions are covered under the Institution's Grievance Policy.

-Allegations or suspicions of scientific misconduct should be reported to the Executive Vice President and Director of Research, Department Chair, Center Director or other appropriate senior member of the administration.
+Allegations or suspicions of scientific misconduct should be reported to the Deputy Director and Vice President for Research (DDVPR), Department Chair, Center Director or other appropriate senior member of the administration.
 It will be the responsibility of the individual who received the report to inform the Director of Research, who will then initiate an inquiry to determine whether the matter warrants a formal investigation.
 However, if the person making the allegation objects to the initiation of an inquiry and refuses to cooperate, the Director of Research may determine not to proceed further if it appears that the individual's lack of cooperation would significantly impair the inquiry process.